nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a leave period for an employee: `deleteleave`

-Removes a leave period for an employee given the employee ID and index of leave in the list.
+Removes a leave period for an employee given the employee ID and index of leave in the table.

 This command results in one of two cases below: